bsmg/beat-saber-community-wiki/support.md

 Delete or rename the Beat Saber folder to something else.
 When you re-enter the game, it'll recreate the save file and should load the main menu properly.
 >Note: This will delete your local scores and statistics.
 {.is-warning}
-# 3. Common Questions
-### 3.1 My menus are completely blank in game
-If your main window in game is blank, your save file likely got corrupted.
-To fix it:
-1. Navigate to: `%AppData%\..\LocalLow\Hyperbolic Magnetism` *(copy and paste it to your address bar)*
-2. Delete or rename the Beat Saber folder to something else.

-When you re-enter the game, it'll recreate the save file and should load the main menu properly.

 ### 3.2 Framerate is low
 If [2.3](#2-3-the-game-is-extremely-laggy-after-installing-mods) didn't improve your framerate, then your PC might be struggling to keep up with the stress caused by mods.
 Here are some things you can do to improve framerate, in no particular order: